MSU-Libraries/kube-doc/README.md

 Another example, once you have containers running, you will likely want to open up a port to allow connections into your containers.
 You could declaratively create a service manifest file and `apply` it.
-Or you could imperatively use the `kubectl expose` command to create the service.
+Or you could imperatively use the `expose` command to create the service.

 ## How Kubernetes Operates